wpswings/points-and-rewards-for-woocommerce/readme.md

 * [**Elementor Page Builder**](https://wordpress.org/plugins/elementor/) is compatible with the Points and Rewards for WooCommerce plugin.
 This compatibility lets you use Elementor’s capabilities to add “apply points” snippets to the cart page and checkout page efficiently.

 * WooCommerce store owners use the customer's loyalty points plugin is compatible with the WordPress Multilingual (WPML) plugin for the localization of the rewards plugin’s strings

+* The WooCommerce Points and Rewards Plugin is compatible with [**Subscriptions For WooCommerce Free**](https://wordpress.org/plugins/subscriptions-for-woocommerce/) and [**Subscriptions For WooCommerce Pro**](https://wpswings.com/product/subscriptions-for-woocommerce-pro/?utm_source=wpswings-subs-pro&utm_medium=par-github-page&utm_campaign=subs-pro/) allowing the users to get points on subscription products.
+For example, User A has bought a subscription product from your website for the first time, he/she will get points as per the reward system.
+But now with this compatibility, the user will also get points on renewal of the purchased product.

 ## WHAT PREMIUM VERSION OF WOOCOMMERCE POINTS AND REWARDS OFFERS: